JeroenTans/JeroenTans/README.md

 Experiencing differend experiences made me realize there is more then Hospitality, so I decided to start a new adventure at hogeschool Novi.
 What resulted in finding a new passion: Programming!
-I love the endless solutions, what allows me to be creative and learning to program made me see that the learning curve is never ending, what makes me enthusiastic!
+I love the endless solutions, what allows me to be creative.
+Learning to program made me see that the learning curve is never ending, what makes me enthusiastic!
 I can't wait for my next step, as I am currently finishing the bootcamp.

 The languages I am learning are HTML5, CSS3, Javascript, React, Java and SQL